jaqobb/message-editor/README.md

 ### Requirements

 Message Editor requires:
-* Server version at least 1.8
+* Server version at least 1.8,
-* ProtocolLib
+* The latest version of ProtocolLib,
-* PlaceholderAPI (optional) - if you want to use placeholders in edited messages
+* PlaceholderAPI (optional) - if you want to use placeholders in edited messages,
-* MVdWPlaceholderAPI (optional) if you want to use placeholders in edited messages
+* MVdWPlaceholderAPI (optional) if you want to use placeholders in edited messages.